dcaffer07/Rubber-Band-Launcher/README.md

 > - Battery-powered
 > - One Button turns the servo one way
 > - The other button turns the servo the other way
+##### Constraints
+> - The servo could nly be made of materials found in the CHS sigma lab
+> - This was out first time doing many of these things such as lazer cutting, preparing for 3D printing, and being in the lab!
+> - Partners could not colaborate as easily as we were in different spaces and areas throughout.

+### Materials

 ### Pictures

 ![This is not so finished product](<img src="blob:chrome-untrusted://media-app/d737cc0d-8067-4865-afdf-65bd2134350b" alt="Screenshot 2021-06-02 3.33.29 PM.png"/>![image](https://user-images.githubusercontent.com/71406831/120542777-80129680-c3b9-11eb-9420-c0bc74d22609.png))